San Sebastian College – Recoletos Cavite

-San Sebastian College – Recoletos de Cavite, commonly referred to by its nickname Bastê-Cavite, is a private, Catholic, coeducational basic and higher education institution run by the Order of Augustinian Recollects in Cavite City, Cavite, Philippines.
+San Sebastian College – Recoletos Cavite, commonly referred to by its nickname Bastê-Cavite, is a private, Catholic, coeducational basic and higher education institution run by the Order of Augustinian Recollects in Cavite City, Cavite, Philippines.
 It was founded by the Augustinian Recollects in 1966 as an all-boys institution, but became co-educational in 1986.
 In addition to the college and the Graduate School, it has a pre-school, grade school, junior high school and senior high school divisions.
-It is the second school run by the Augustinian Recollects which is named San Sebastian College.
+It is the second school run by the Augustinian Recollects which is named San Sebastian College-Recoletos.